kyboahene/relationship-management-system/README.md

 ## Solution

-This application solves the problems by main generating unique IDs when customer are being signed up.
+This application solves the problems by generating unique IDs when customers are being signed up.
 Additionally, there is a check for existing IDs before customer data is added to the database (json-server) in special cases where IDs generated are the same.

 ## Explanation